SamSifisoMndebele/Search_Strategies/README.md

 ## 3. **Recursive Best-First Search (RBFS)**
 - A memory-efficient version of A*
 - Uses recursion and backtracking
-- Keeps track of best alternative paths
+- Keeps track of the best alternative paths
 - **Best for**: Large search spaces with limited memory

 ## 4. **Memory-Bounded A\*** (e.g., SMA*)
 - A* variant that limits memory usage
-- Discards least promising nodes when memory is full
+- Discards the least promising nodes when memory is full
 - Tries to recover discarded paths if needed
 - **Best for**: Real-world problems with memory constraints

 ## 5. **Hill Climbing**
-- Always moves to neighbor with best heuristic value
+- Always moves to a neighbor with the best heuristic value
 - **Greedy** and **local** — no backtracking
 - Can get stuck in:
   - **Local maxima**